Inflamed Gums

 Periodontitis

-Symptoms of gum inflammation:
+Symptoms of inflamed gums

 • Red gums